EricMbouwe/Ruby-Linter/README.md

 The linter parse your file line by line and flag errors and/or warnings on your terminal

 ### How to use?
-- after installing the project, copy and paste your target file("filename.rb") in the `/lints` folder of the project
+- After installing the project, copy and paste your target file("filename.rb") to the project's `/lints` folder

-- run `bundle install` to install necessary dependancies.
+- Run `bundle install` to install necessary dependencies.

 ### Run
 - In your Terminal run `bin/main lints/filename.rb`